Annual Conference 2019: 30th Anniversary

-We are delighted to announce that the 2019 LawNet Annual Conference will take place on Friday 8th November and that we will be returning to the fabulous 5-star Celtic Manor, Newport.
+The 2019 LawNet Annual Conference took place on Friday 8th November and returned to the fabulous 5-star Celtic Manor, Newport.

 One of Europe’s finest destinations for meetings, conferences and events, voted M&IT ‘Best UK Hotel' seven times in eight years 2011 - 2014, 2016 - 2018, and C&IT ‘Top UK Conference Hotel’ for five consecutive years, with world class golf and award-winning spa facilities, it is the perfect location to celebrate our 30th Anniversary.

-Our conference is the home of inspirational leadership & strategy learning, and this year we will focus on how to drive great performance in your business.
+Our conference is the home of inspirational leadership & strategy learning, and this year we focused on how to drive great performance in your business.
 At the heart of performance success is the alignment of purpose, people and strategy but how do you achieve that?
-We’ll be exploring the impact of leadership, culture, employee well-being and engagement and learning from examples of success in other sectors.
-Our aim is to spark creative thinking and send you away with some practical tips you can implement straight away to make a difference in your own businesses.
+We explored the impact of leadership, culture, employee well-being and engagement and learning from examples of success in other sectors.
+Our aim was to spark creative thinking and send delegates away with some practical tips they can implement straight away to make a difference in their own businesses.

 - Harriet Beveridge

 Performance Coach & co-author of ‘Will It Make The Boat Go Faster’?

 Harriet has coached for nearly twenty years.
 She’s worked from the shop floor to the board room in organisations as diverse as Royal Mail, Kellogg’s, Lloyds Banking Group and Astellas.
 She has a wealth of experience helping individuals, teams and organisations unlock their potential and reach their goals.